What You Need to Know About Dog Vaccinations

 A vaccine reaction is an allergic reaction to vaccines.
 Although it’s very rare, the immune system of some pets gets overstimulated by the vaccine.
 That can cause facial swelling, difficulty breathing, vomiting, diarrhea, or extreme lethargy.
 Again, this is very rare, and, as veterinarians, we feel like the benefits of vaccines far outweigh that risk.
 We also have good protocols in place for managing vaccine reactions if they do occur and to prevent them in the future for dogs who experienced them.

-If you have any further questions about dog vaccinations, please ask your vet.
+The AVMA also has a comprehensive guide to dog vaccinations you can check out for further reference, which is helpful if you are a new dog owner and need a guide to vaccinations.
+If you have any other questions about dog vaccinations, please ask your vet.
 If you don't have one yet, we can help you find a local veterinarian!